edcarp/python-novice-esces/_episodes/02-numpy.md

 > ## Change In Inflammation
 >
-> The patient data is _longitudinal_ in the sense that each row represents a
+> The wavedata data is _longitudinal_ in the sense that each row represents a
-> series of observations relating to one individual.
+> series of observations relating to one "individual" (in this case, an individual is a day).
 This means that
 > the change in inflammation over time is a meaningful concept.
 > Let's find out how to calculate changes in the data contained in an array
 > with NumPy.